kiwisincebirth/TRS-80-MODEL-1-K/FEATURES.md

 ### Joystick Port

 In V2 (and latter) of the board a TRStick (Alpha) 5 bit Joystick Port was added.
-At this time 4 bit mode is not supported.
+At this time 4 bit mode (fire is similtanious up/down) is not directly supported.
 The port also supports a 6th bit, (second fire button), but this would require a specific Joystick and software to use it.

 The most important aspect is that the appropriate DB9 to 10 Pin header cable is ordered and attached as there are 2 incompatible types:
-* Cross Wired (Correct)
+* Cross Wired (Correct) - see line below for definition
 * Straight Through (Incompatible)

 You must use a Cross Wired cable, which maps the pins on the DB9 connector